GOOD MANUFACTURING PRACTICES (GMP) OF INDUSTRIAL SAFE ANIMAL FEED

 The HACCP system is based on the following pillars:

-• Strategies of Good Manufacturing Practices
+• Good Manufacturing Practice Strategies

 • Good Hygiene Practices

-• Good Farming Practices
+• Good Agricultural Practices

 • Good Storage Practices